feevos/ceecnet/README.md

 ![mantis](images/img_1.png)
 ![mantis](images/img_2.png)

 Inference examples for the task of Building change detection for the model mantis ceecnetV2 (ftdepth=5).
 Order of figures as above.
+These are for the difficult tiles 21, 71, 72, 77, 80, 101 from the test set.
 ![mantis](images/img_21.png)
 ![mantis](images/img_71.png)
 ![mantis](images/img_72.png)